 The best Star Wars theories you need to know about for Episode 9

 The Star Wars: The Mandalorian TV show’s time period also makes rumors about Star Wars Rebels’ resident Mando warrior Sabine Wren making an appearance plausible.
-Making Star Wars has reported that her characteristic helmet has been spotted in the production, and seeing as we know from the Rebels finale that Sabine is still very much in action after the Battle of Endor, it's not much of a stretch to say that she'd still be active three years later.
+Making Star Wars has reported that her characteristic helmet has been spotted in the production, and seeing as we know from the Rebels finale that Sabine is still very much in action after the Battle of Endor, it's not much of a stretch to say that she'd still be active a few years later.
 Fingers crossed she makes it into the show, because she was one of Rebels’ standout characters – and an instant cosplay icon.
-Who knows, maybe she'll be one of the mystery roles played by Gina Carano or Emily Swallow.

 Who are the Mandalorians?